sofiaarone/Mean_Variance_Standard_Deviation_Calculator/readme.md

 ## License

+License
-This project is for educational purposes.
+This project is intended for educational purposes only.